 Build options

-Uses LXD or Multipass to builds the snap within an instantiated VM to ensure a clean, isolated, build environment.
-Nested VMs require accelerated/nested VM functionality.
+snapcraft The default build on the local host.
+On Linux, uses LXD for the virtual environment.1 On macOS and Windows, uses Multipass.
+The snap is built within an instantiated VM to ensure a clean and isolated environment.
+Nested VMs require accelerated or nested VM functionality.
 Any supported system with VM capabilities.

-snapcraft remote-build Remote build runs a multi-architecture build process on remote servers using Launchpad.
-Prospective snaps need to be open source as the code will be publicly available by default, plus a Launchpad account.
+snapcraft remote-build A multi-architecture build on remote servers using Launchpad.
+Prospective snaps must be open source as the code will be publicly available by default.
+You also need a Launchpad account to orchestrate the build.

-Build from GitHub Build from GitHub is another remote build option, triggering automatic snap builds from your developer account.
-Requires snap source hosted on a public GitHub repository, and account linking between GitHub and your developer account.
+Build from GitHub A remote build that triggers automatically in conjunction with authentication from a Ubuntu One developer account.
+Requires the snap source to be hosted on a public GitHub repository, and for your GitHub account and developer account to be linked.

 Build environment options